-I will make every effort to accommodate students who are registered with the Accessibility and Disability Service office (ADS) and who provide me with a University of Maryland ADS form which has been updated for Fall 2021.
-You must provide me with this form by September 14, 2021 in person so that we can discuss how I may best help you.
+I will make every effort to accommodate students who are registered with the Accessibility and Disability Service office (ADS) and who provide me with a University of Maryland ADS form which has been updated for Fall 2022.
+You must provide me with this form by September 16.
+2022 in person so that we can discuss how I may best help you.
 I am not able to accommodate students who are not registered with ADS or who do not provide me with documentation that has been reviewed by ADS.
-ADS students who are requesting to take their exams at the ADS testing office in Shoemaker Hall need to make arrangements to do so through the ADS website and must provide me with a testing form online at least three business days prior to the exam; failure to do so will mean that the student must take the exam with the rest of the class.
+ADS students who are requesting to take their exams at the ADS testing office in Shoemaker Hall need to make arrangements to do so through the ADS website and must provide me with a testing form online at least one week prior to the exam; failure to do so will mean that the student must take the exam with the rest of the class.
 Any student taking an exam at the ADS office is expected to take the exam on the same day and at the same starting time as the rest of the class; if you feel that you are unable to take the exam at the same day due to a scheduling conflict (i.e., another class), you must discuss this with me prior to submitting your request to the ADS testing office and submit documentation of your conflict.
+For the online final exam, ADS students are not required to complete their exam at the ADS Testing Office, but will instead receive their extended time on ELMS; please contact me with any questions about this.